Jay-agg/Skechy/README.md

 ## Deployment

 The application is deployed on Vercel.
-Check it out [here](https://miro-clone-chi.vercel.app).
+Check it out [here](https://skechy.vercel.app/).

 ## Getting Started

-Follow these instructions to set up the project locally.
+Follow these instructions to set up Sketchy locally.

 ### Prerequisites

-Make sure you have the following installed on your system:
+Ensure you have the following installed on your system:

 - Node.js (>= 14.x)
 - npm